Exactly solvable conformal field theories: Correlation functions in loop CFTs

 where $(v_i\cdot v_j)$ is the scalar product of 2 elements of the vector representation $\mathbb{R}^n$ of $O(n)$, in other words the image of $v_i\otimes v_j$ under the equivariant map from $\mathbb{R}^n\otimes \mathbb{R}^n$ to the identity representation.
 In order to represent all invariant tensors, we must allow loops to intersect: the geometry of the plane where we draw the loops is not relevant to representation theory.
 Forbidding intersections amounts to eliminating the invariant tensors that violate the larger symmetry.

-When it comes to a 4-point function $\left<\prod_{i=1}^4 V_{(r_i,s_i)}\right>$, the number of 4-point invariant tensors is larger than the number of solutions of crossing symmetry (= the number of combinatorial maps).
-If $\sum r_i = 2, 3$ these numbers actually coincide, while if $\sum r_i\geq 4$ the inequality becomes strict in most cases (for example, $6>5$ for $\big\langle V_{(\frac32,0)}^2V_{(\frac12,0)}^2\big\rangle$), and the number of solutions grows much slower with $r_i$ \cite{gjnrs23}.
+When it comes to a 4-point function $\left<\prod_{i=1}^4 V_{(r_i,s_i)}\right>$, the number of 4-point invariant tensors is at least the number of solutions of crossing symmetry (= the number of combinatorial maps).
+If $\sum r_i = 2, 3$ these numbers coincide, while if $\sum r_i\geq 4$ the inequality becomes strict in most cases (for example, $6>5$ for $\big\langle V_{(\frac32,0)}^2V_{(\frac12,0)}^2\big\rangle$), and the number of solutions grows much slower with $r_i$ \cite{gjnrs23}.
 This slower growth is a manifestation of the larger symmetry at the level of 4-point functions.

 In $d\geq 3$ dimensions, the $O(n)$ and $PSU(n)$ models can still be formulated in terms of loops, but from a distance there is no way to tell whether 2 loops intersect or not.
 The case $d\geq 3$ is therefore similar to the case $d=2$ with intersecting loops, and we expect no larger symmetry.
 In the critical $O(n)$ model for $d\geq 3$ or $d=2$ with intersecting loops, we expect that a puncture with a given valency $2r$ gives rise to the same fields as in the $O(n)$ CFT, transforming in the same irreducible $O(n)$ representations.
 However, all their conformal dimensions are modified, due to the breaking of the larger global symmetry, the breaking of interchiral symmetry, and if $d\geq 3$ the breaking of local conformal symmetry down to global conformal symmetry.
 As a result, for any conformal dimension that appears in the spectrum, we expect 1 primary field that transforms in an irreducible representation of $O(n)$.
 If we write a 4-point function as a linear combination of 4-point invariant tensors, the coefficients are all solutions of crossing symmetry, and have no reason to be linearly dependent.
 Therefore, we expect as many solutions of crossing symmetry as 4-point invariant tensors.